dotnet/docs-aspire/docs/extensibility/secure-communication-between-integrations.md

 The preceding code adds two parameters for the MailDev username and password.
 It assigns these parameters to the `MAILDEV_INCOMING_USER` and `MAILDEV_INCOMING_PASS` environment variables.
 The `AddMailDev` method has two chained calls to `WithEnvironment` which includes these environment variables.
 For more information on parameters, see [External parameters](../fundamentals/external-parameters.md).

-Next, configure the secrets for these paremeters.
+Next, configure the secrets for these parameters.
 Right-click on the `MailDevResource.AppHost` project and select `Manage User Secrets`.
-Add the following JSON to the `secrets.json` file:
+Add the following JSON to the _secrets.json_ file:

 ```json
 {